What is Fuzzy Sharks?

 Artist and Ocean Advocate Jessica Adanich created the Fuzzy Sharks art installation as a way to educate and inspire individuals to care about sharks.
 Fuzzy Sharks is just one of many art pieces that Jessica has created to promote shark conservation.
 This classic and popular installation has become Jessica’s campaign name for her work.
 She hopes to educate, inspire and create action for our shark species.

-The Art Installation Fuzzy Shark
+The Art Installation Fuzzy Sharks

 What is the actual Fuzzy Sharks installation all about?